-In November 2017, just 3 months after Harvey, The Houston Chronicle reported on an abnormal mental state that many Texans were experiencing.
+In November 2017, just 3 months after Harvey, the Houston Chronicle reported on an abnormal mental state that many Texans were experiencing.
 The newspaper reported that Houstonians were experiencing dissociation—flood victims reported losing track of time, forgetting important dates, and acting strangely towards friends and family.
 One expert attributed this to a condition known as Acute Stress Disorder.
 Common after stressful situations, ASD can last for weeks and causes time distortion, emotional distress, and physical unrest.
 Those who experience this form of mental struggle require step-by-step care in order to prevent it from advancing to Post-Traumatic Stress Disorder.

 Further evidence for Harvey’s grip on the mental health of Harris County residents appeared in June of 2018 as reports of approaching rainstorms triggered PTSD and anxiety in the community.
-A study done by the University of Texas estimated that about 18 percent, or 800,000, Harris County residents were struggling with psychological distress after Hurricane Harvey.
+A study done by the University of Texas estimated that about 18 percent, or 800,000, of Harris County residents were struggling with psychological distress after Hurricane Harvey.
 The rain revealed the manifestation of what doctors described as an unprecedented amount of anxiety and psychological distress in the community.

 A recent study, published on May 13, 2018, revealed the immediate mental health needs of those who experienced Harvey.
-The study found that 46 percent of those interviewed showed probably signs of PTSD symptoms.
+The study found that 46 percent of those interviewed showed probable signs of PTSD symptoms.
 While it is still too soon to know the exact number regarding mental health and Hurricane Harvey, this recent study reveals that those who live in Houston and surrounding areas still require assistance in the after of Hurricane Harvey.
 As recovery continues, we can only remain vigilant as a community and work together to heal our collective mental health.